withhaibun/haibun/README.md

 }
 ```

-After complication, you can now use statements like 'file "README.md" exists' and
+After compilation, you can now use statements like _file "README.md" exists_ and
-'missing file "missing.md"' in your features.
+_missing file "missing.md"_ in your features.
+Using your module will require including a storage implementation as well,
+for example, storage-fs,
+or potentially multiple implementations via runtime variables,
+which would be specified via the testing repository's package.json, config.json,
+and a HAIBUN_O_FILESEXIST_STORAGE runtime variable.

+## gwta statements

+`AStepper` steps specify their statements using either `exact` or `gwta`.
+`gwta` is more useful,
+since it supports BDD style Given, When, Then, And prefixes.
+Additionally, it supports the haibun abstract data model for input,
+where names in curly braces,
+for example {name}, are resolved to a type,
+which is string if unspecified.

-haibun-e2e-tests contains an example of adding a route to a runtime web server in its src directory.
+haibun-e2e-tests contains an example of adding a route to a runtime web server (_start test route at {loc}_)
+in its src directory.